MicrosoftDocs/power-platform/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration.md

 4. Click **Configure required settings**.

-5. Select the Dynamics 365 product to license.
+5. Select the product to license.

    ![Click Assign to see the list of licenses](../admin/media/click-assign-list-licenses.png "Click Assign to see the list of licenses")

 6. Click **Select**, and then click **Assign**.

-   Next, assign the invited users with appropriate security roles for the Dynamics 365 environment so they can access it.
-See [Create users and assign Dynamics 365 apps security roles](../admin/create-users-assign-online-security-roles.md).
+   Next, assign the invited users with appropriate security roles for the environment so they can access it.
+See [Create users and assign security roles](../admin/create-users-assign-online-security-roles.md).

-<a name="BKMK_UpdateEmail"></a>
-## Update invited user’s email address in the invited-to Dynamics 365 apps environment
- If you're using a version prior to Dynamics 365, you need to update the invited user’s email address.
-In Dynamics CRM, go to **Settings** > **Security** > **Users**.
-Select a user, and then update the invited user’s email address.

 <a name="BKMK_ApproveEmail"></a>
 ## Approve email or enable mailbox (not supported)
- Since server-side synchronization is not supported, Dynamics 365 System admins cannot approve an invited email address or mailbox since emails cannot be synced from the invited user’s [!INCLUDE[pn_Microsoft_Exchange](../includes/pn-microsoft-exchange.md)].
+ Since server-side synchronization is not supported, System admins cannot approve an invited email address or mailbox since emails cannot be synced from the invited user’s [!INCLUDE[pn_Microsoft_Exchange](../includes/pn-microsoft-exchange.md)].

 <a name="BKMK_NotifyUser"></a>
 ## Notify your invited users